 5- Keep the heaviest clothing items for the flights.
 That big parka you are packing can easily go in the overhead compartment with luggage.

-6- Think if you can get a substitute locally at a cheaper price that you can throw away at the end.
+6- Another way to pack light is to not pack the things you can get a substitute for locally at a cheaper price than you can throw away at the end.
 Flip flops are a good example, instead of carrying mine, I just buy cheap ones, use them and get rid of them at the end.
-No fuss no bother.
+No-fuss, no bother.

 7- Get a bag with compartments.
 This will save a lot of space for bigger items and you will be organized and won’t forget things.